-- 1. Press and hold either Output Select button on the front panel for approximately 20 seconds until Resetting is shown on the LCD. - 2.
-Release the button - 3.
-Press and release one of the output select buttons once to view the Network Status screen on the LCD.
+- Press and hold either Output Select button on the front panel for approximately 20 seconds until Resetting is shown on the LCD. - 2.
+Release the button - Press and release one of the outputs select buttons once to view the Network Status screen on the LCD.
 The factory default IP address for the panel will be displayed.